cfbolz/pypy-15-blog/blogpost.rst

 From early on there was a very heavy emphasis on testing.
 All the parts of the interpreter that were implemented had a very careful set of unit tests to make sure that they worked correctly.
-From early on, there was a continuous integration infrastructure, which grew over time.

-..
-XXX antocuni what about this: nowadays it is very natural for people to have automated tests, and the concept of green/red builds: but embracing this workflow in early 2000s was now mainstream at all, and it is probably one of the reasons behind PyPy's success.
+From early on, there was a continuous integration infrastructure, which grew over time (nowadays it is very natural for people to have automated tests, and the concept of green/red builds: but embracing this workflow in the early 2000s was not really mainstream yet, and it is probably one of the reasons behind PyPy's success).

 At the sprints there was also an emphasis on doing pair programming to make sure that everybody understood the codebase